peterjmarko/llm-narrative-framework/docs/article_main_text.template.md

 abstract: |
   **Background:** Psychology has struggled to empirically validate complex, holistic systems that produce narrative-based claims.
 This methodological gap highlights the need for new, more rigorous, and transparent research paradigms.
   **Objective:** This paper introduces and validates a novel, fully automated, and open-source framework for testing for weak signals in complex narratives.
 Using astrology as a challenging case study, we demonstrate a reproducible method for assessing the construct validity of a symbolic system against biographical data.
   **Methods:** A library of astrological descriptions was programmatically neutralized by a Large Language Model (LLM) to remove all esoteric terminology.
 A cohort of 10,707 historically eminent individuals was sourced from a public database and subjected to a rigorous, multi-stage filtering process, yielding 5,736 "eligible" candidates.
 This cohort was then rank-ordered by an LLM-generated eminence score, and the final subject pool was determined by a data-driven cutoff based on the variance of their LLM-generated OCEAN scores.
 An independent LLM was then used as an impartial arbiter to perform a series of matching tasks, pairing biographies from a final pool of 4,987 individuals with their corresponding personality descriptions.
-All code, data, and materials are publicly available.
+All code, data, and materials are publicly available in an open-source repository at https://github.com/peterjmarko/llm-narrative-framework.git.
   **Results:** A multi-level analysis revealed statistically significant signal detection across multiple evaluation models.
 Aggregate analysis showed a very small but highly significant main effect for the matching condition (*F*(1, 1218) = 18.22, *p* < .001, η² = .003), with optimal signal exposure occurring at medium task difficulty (k=10: η² = 1.25%).
 Individual model analysis revealed extreme heterogeneity in signal detection capability, ranging from 0.03% to 17.23% (575× variation).
 Trajectory analysis identified two distinct patterns: framework-compatible models (GPT-4o, DeepSeek) showing Goldilocks patterns peaking at k=10, and framework-incompatible models (Claude, Llama) showing consistently minimal detection across all difficulty levels.
 These findings demonstrate that framework effectiveness requires both compatible model architecture and optimal task difficulty calibration.
   **Conclusion:** This study's primary contribution is a new, open-science paradigm for psychological research.
 By demonstrating its utility on a difficult and controversial topic, we provide a robust, computationally reproducible, and scalable framework for future investigations into complex narrative systems.
 ---